Guide · Updated July 2026

 What is FSRS?
-A practical guide to spaced repetition
+A practical guide to the algorithm

 What FSRS means in practice